Welcome to LACE

 LACE’s core values have remained the same since its founding in 1978:

-dedication to the art of our time that focuses on freedom of expression; experimentation with ideas, materials, and new forms; and content that is challenging and socially engaging.
+A dedication to the art of our time that focuses on freedom of expression; experimentation with ideas, materials, and new forms; and content that is challenging and socially engaging

 Major funders such as the Getty and Warhol Foundations have invested in LACE for major presentations.
 LACE is deeply rooted in and embedded in the arts culture of Southern California.
-Interns who are trained in all aspects of arts administration come from UCLA, the Cal States, USC, Occidental, CalArts, and Otis.
+Apprentices who are trained in all aspects of arts administration come from UCLA, the Cal States, USC, Occidental, the Claremont Colleges, CalArts, Otis, and more.
 LACE has partnerships with diverse organizations such as Hollywood Business Improvement District, Heidi Duckler Dance Company, Southern California Institute of Architecture, Metabolic Studio, LGBT Center, My Friends Place, ArtworxLA, Yucca Corridor Coalition of Property Owners and Managers, Metropolitan Water District, and Hollywood High School.

 LACE relocated to Hollywood in 1993 with the assistance of the CRA, and has served as a cultural anchor on Hollywood Blvd. for more than 20 years.
 With neighboring Woodbury University’s architecture gallery and the Cupcake Theater, Hollywood Boulevard’s cultural nexus attracts those who visit bars, restaurants, theaters, and shops.
 It is also an amenity for residents in the new Metro station apartment complexes.
 As the arts scene in Hollywood develops, this strength will continue to impact the economic development of the Boulevard.